Marzhew fires as Knights punish Bunnies to make it seven straight

 After laying on an early try saver, Lachie Fitzgibbon opened up another opportunity for his side, finding Ponga with an offload who once again haunted the Rabbitohs left edge before finding Marzhew in support for a halftime hattrick.

-Conceding back to back penalties early in the second half, Newcastle handed the Rabbitohs an opportunity to make their way downfield and Damien Cook darted his way over from dummy half to open the Rabbitohs account in the 43rd minute.
-After Latrell Mitchell hit the upright from in front the gap was left closed 12-4.
+Conceding back-to-back penalties early in the second half, Newcastle handed the Rabbitohs an opportunity to make their way downfield and Damien Cook darted his way over from dummy half to open the Rabbitohs account in the 43rd minute.

+Mitchell made a mess of the easy conversion and the score remained 12-4.

-Rabbitohs forward Shaquai Mitchell reduced the deficit in the 66th minute but South Sydney’s celebrations were quickly ceased when Best scooped up a stray Mitchell pass before charging down McDonald Jones Stadium to all but seal their seventh win on the trot.
+Rabbitohs forward Shaquai Mitchell reduced the deficit in the 66th minute but South Sydney’s celebrations quickly ceased when Best scooped up a stray Mitchell pass before charging down McDonald Jones Stadium to all but seal the match 28-10.

-Finishing off a fine job filling in for injured Jackson Hastings (ankle), Clune iced the victory with a field goal in the 78th minute before Mitchell was sent off when his elbow made contact with Tyson Frizell’s head, finishing off a disappointing day out for Jason Demetriou’s side.
+Finishing off a fine job filling in for injured Jackson Hastings (ankle), Clune iced the victory with a field goal in the 78th minute before Mitchell was sin-binned when his elbow made contact with Tyson Frizell’s head, finishing off a disappointing day out for Jason Demetriou’s side.